 This is very similar to the answer of the popular question, “Can you fax with MagicJack?”
 MagicJack is a service that allows you to make free phone calls, and since faxing has conventionally been linked with phone service, many wonder if you can fax with MagicJack.
 Perhaps, but the finished fax transmission may not be exactly right.

 MagicJack is problematic when it comes to faxing, and we’ll explain why.
 In the end, you’re probably better off using an online fax service.

 How MagicJack Works with Faxing

 When you sign up with MagicJack, you’ll receive a device with a standard phone jack that connects to your computer or router.
-MagicJack operates as a voice over internet protocol (VoIP) service, allowing you to make free calls throughout the United States and Canada using the internet instead of the old-fashioned public switched telephone network (PSTN).
+MagicJack operates as a voice over internet protocol (VoIP) service, similar to Google Voice, allowing you to make free calls throughout the United States and Canada using the internet instead of the old-fashioned public switched telephone network (PSTN).

 The difference between using the internet instead of the PSTN has to do with how the data is transmitted.
 Both take analog data, convert it to a digital signal, compress these signals, and divide them into smaller pieces.
 With VoIP, these pieces are sent through a packet-switched network on the internet instead of a circuit-switched one.
 Once the packets are delivered, the data is changed back into voice for the recipient.
 These transmissions travel back and forth so quickly that a fluid conversation results.

 Conventional fax machines, on the other hand, take a scanned image, convert it to electronic pulses, transmit those pulses through a phone line, and change those impulses back into the original document.
 It sounds very similar to how the phone service over the internet works.
 And, yes, technically, you should be able to fax with MagicJack.
 However, the company itself admits you may face reliability issues.

 MagicJack Fax Issues and How to Resolve Them